rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 ## 4.1 Deontological approaches

-_(TODO: maybe define/link deontology?
-I'm reluctant to pin down a short definition at the moment.)_
+Deontological principles are rules for taking actions which aren't based on the consequences of those actions.
+In other words, deontological principles 'care' about actions instead of their consequences.
+Confused or wondering about the implications of AIs having these principles?
+Hopefully the next sections will clarify this, so read on. _(TODO, I'm not a huge fan of these few sentences overall.
+Lots of room for improvement...)_

 ### 4.1.1 Tool AIs are purely deontological AIs

 Long-run expected utility maximization kills us all, so let's now consider AIs which don't care about optimizing their environments.
 Specifically we'll first consider AIs which have reduced agency: tool AIs.
 You may have noticed this appears in the deontological approaches section.
 That's because I claim that tool AIs (as typically described) are just _purely deontological_ AIs.
 [Agency is mostly just a set of capabilities coupled with (long-term) consequentialism][firstprinagency].
 If wish to remove agency while keeping capabilities, we must remove consequentialism yielding a deontological AI.
 It may also be possible to reduce agency by removing some capabilities (such as self-modeling), this will be discussed in the section on restriction based approaches.
 Tool AIs are an extreme version of a deontological approach as they are _purely deontological_, but they serve as a good exhibit of the weaknesses and safety advantages of deontological AIs as well as the challenges in constructing them.

-_(TODO: also serve as exhibit/lead in to some of main claims of post, maybe motivate better)_
+_(TODO: also serve as exhibit/lead in to some of main claims of post, maybe motivate better)_ _(TODO: maybe something like: We'll use tool AIs to motivate introducing a few of the core claims of this post.)_

 _(TODO: maybe footnote here explaining that purely deontological AIs basically always have the features which are currently associated with the words 'tool